Lauricenia/Unit3_Repo/TELOS.md

 1. Python
 2. Laptop

-Each of these tecnologies are freely available and it technical skills are managable.
+Each of these tecnologies are freely available and it's technical skills are managable.
 For this reason, it is clear that the inventory is technically feasible

 Economical feasibility